knu/emacsc/README.md

     usage: ediff-merge local remote base merged
            ediff-merge local remote merged

-These commands depend on emacsc(1) and ediff-batch.el.
-Put the following line in your Emacs initialization file in addition to the one above for emacsc if you do not install emacsc from an ELPA
-package:

-    (require 'ediff-batch)

-To use them from Git, put the following lines in your ~/.gitconfig.
+To use them from Git, put the following lines in your ~/.config/git/config (or ~/.gitconfig).

     [diff]
         tool = ediff